ndgigliotti/cluster-optimizer/README.md

 ## `ClusterOptimizer`

 The `ClusterOptimizer` class is a hyperparameter search tool for optimizing clustering algorithms.
 It simply fits one model per hyperparameter combination and selects the best.
-It's a spin-off of `GridSearchCV`, and uses the same Scikit-Learn machinery under the hood.
+It's a spin-off of `GridSearchCV`, and the implementation is derived from Scikit-Learn.
 The only difference is that it doesn't use cross-validation and is designed to work with special clustering scorers.
 It's not always necessary to provide a target variable, since clustering metrics such as silhouette, Calinski-Harabasz, and Davies-Bouldin are designed for unsupervised clustering.

+The interface is largely the same as `GridSearchCV`.
+One minor difference is that the search results are stored in the `results_` attribute, rather than `cv_results_`.

 ## Transductive Clustering Scorers